quellus/dotfiles/README.md

   git poh           # push commit to the origin
 ```

+## tmux.conf
+Adds the ability to navigate the history with vim binds

+Located in `~/.tmux.conf`

 ## vimrc

 Basic quality of life config for the vim text editor.